 3. Making the bottom of the hole flat will keep your tree from sinking after it’s planted and water from pooling under it.

-4. You can accelerate root growth and tree development by sprinkling the recommended amount of Pellet 3-IA, an IBA and vitamin B1 pellet, into the hole.
-Pellet 3-IA works great alone or can be mixed with your favorite fertilizer.
+4. You can accelerate root growth and tree development by mixing Aqua 3-IA (application rates can be found here) with water and watering when you’re ready to backfill.
+Aqua 3-IA works great alone or can be mixed with your favorite fertilizer.

 5. Once centered in the hole, the bottom of the tree trunk should be about an inch above ground level.
 If it’s not, you can add more soil to the bottom of the hole, flatten it and resume to backfill.